-Finance reconciles both the CEPF bank account and the general CI operating bank account monthly.
+Finance reconciles both the CEPF bank account and the general CI operating bank account monthly for any segregated CEPF bank accounts required by a donor for funds that are due to or from the CI operating account.

-Funds from the segregated bank account may be invested subject to Donor Council approval.
+CEPF funds may be invested subject to Donor Council approval.